Skip to main content

 What the Agent can do and how to use it

-• Backup & Recovery: Automated backups, on-demand snapshots, point-in-time recovery, and restore operations
+• Backup & Recovery: Automated backups, on-demand snapshots, export/import, and restore operations

 • Scaling: Modify instance tiers, storage, and enable high availability